 - Location – Consider demographics – What is happening, where are people moving.
 Are they moving to Detroit or upstate New York, I think not.
 These are like the penny stocks of Real Estate.
-If the property is that cheap in these cities it is for long-term supply and demand reasons not over sold in the short-term.
-It is like trend analysis.
+If the property is that cheap in these cities, it is for long-term supply and demand reasons not oversold in the short-term.
+It is like a trend analysis.
 Good stocks do better in up markets than down.
-In a down market a good stock will appreciate lets stay 5% while in an up 50%.
+In a down market, a good stock will appreciate let’s stay 5% while in an up 50%.
 The same is with real estate.
 Pick markets that have long-term positive demographics.
 People will always move to sunny California, Florida, or Hawaii.
-These are, not historic properties but something similar, they have an intrinsic appeal.
+These are not historic properties but something similar; they have an intrinsic appeal.

 - Location – Do not buy in a slum or an out of the way forest, unless you want to live there.
 These areas might take 100 years to appreciate.
-I remember my father use to comment as we drove through the Poconos, back from my Grandmothers house in Philadelphia, that the land out here will be worth something in 100 years.
+I remember my father use to comment as we drove through the Poconos, back from my Grandmother’s house in Philadelphia, that the land out here will be worth something in 100 years.
 It is true.
-That was 40 years ago and the forests are still empty and not the most desirable places to by land.
+That was 40 years ago, and the forests are still empty and not the most desirable places to by land.
 Again the trend is your friend.
-Choose places where there is potential for life and appreciation, something that is very cyclical and down for cyclical reasons not demographic.
-Some place that is in a stage 1 or 2 in trend analysis.
+Choose places where there is potential for life and appreciation, something that is very cyclical and down for cyclical reasons, not demographic.
+Look at someplace that is in stage 1 or 2 in trend analysis.

 Americans like turn-key package deals

-See I think the secret to making money in Real Estate is this.
-In a down market, if you want to make money in real estate, just for profit, is to target homes on the lower end of the market (middle class home, not thing fancy, the Wal-Mart shoppers homes, which most Americans, including myself are) that need to be fixed up with about 10,000 dollars of repairs.
+See, I think the secret to making money in Real Estate is this.
+In a down market, if you want to make money in real estate, just for profit, is to target homes on the lower end of the market (middle class home, not thing fancy, the Wal-Mart shoppers homes, which most Americans, including myself, are) that need to be fixed up with about 10,000 dollars of repairs.
 Why?
 Americans place a large premium on comfort.
-10,000 can make a run down home look good.
+Ten thousand can make a run-down home look good.

-Again the reason is we Americans have a huge premium on comfort.
+Again the reason is we Americans have a significant premium on comfort.
 We pay too much for this economic concept of ready-made.
 Why do people use Windows instead of Linux?
-Windows is push button, Linux is free but requires a little bit of work.
-That is they love to buy food in packages or houses that you can just move into.
-Also fear and horror stories are big with real estate as they are often leveraged investments.
-But if you pay cash and buy at a value your risk is less.
-If you do your homework, you will have less risk than the average guy that buys a ready to move into home.
+Windows is a push button, Linux is free but requires a little bit of work.
+That is, they love to buy food in packages or houses that you can just move into.
+Also, fear and horror stories are big with real estate as they are often leveraged investments.
+But if you pay cash and buy at a value, your risk is less.
+If you do your homework, you will have less risk than the average guy that buys a ready to move into the home.
 Think about all these guys who are underwater now.